 Breakfast is your first chance to refuel for the day.
 Imagine yourself preparing to run a marathon without having spent a day or week running and preparing yourself for the run.
 How do you think you’d do?
 Not very well, and the same happens when you choose to skip breakfast.
 Despite what people think, eating throughout the day – and eating healthy things – is how you lose weight, not by skipping meals or starving yourself.
 So breakfast is necessary if you want to perform well in school or at work, be sharp mentally, able to deal with problem and if you’re wanting to keep your metabolism churning throughout the day.

 What’s a vegetarian or vegan to do if meat and dairy are not a part of their lives?
 Well, you re-think breakfast and eating in general.
 Each meal of the day, including breakfast, isn’t necessarily about eating for the sake of indulging and pleasing yourself.
-Meals are meant to provide you with the necessary minerals, vitamins and nutrients you need to be healthy during the day and beyond.
+Meals are meant to provide you with the necessary minerals, vitamins and nutrients you need to be healthy during the day and beyond – although there may be room to include supplements in your daily food intake, including those infused with CBD like wholesale cbn infused gummies which many use to manage their mental health and overall wellness.
 Once you accept this mindset, you begin to see meals like breakfast differently.
 Suddenly the fat-laden meats, sugary syrups and processed pop tarts aren’t all that appetizing.
 What are they really doing for you beyond expanding your waist and making you feel sluggish and a bit sick?
 Not much.
-So here’s how to tackle breakfast the healthy vegetarian (and vegan) way so that you’ll feel satisfied and will keep your weight and waisline in check at the same time:
+So here’s how to tackle breakfast the healthy vegetarian (and vegan) way so that you’ll feel satisfied and will keep your weight and waistline in check at the same time:

 2. Think outside the box.
 Boxed breakfast foods are not necessarily good for you.
 Think of all the boxed “foods” you can buy for breakfast: cereals loaded with sugar, waffles, pancake mixes that contains chemicals you can’t pronounce, pop tarts.
 Do any of these things really do much for you?
 No. As with any food item, the boxed ones come with more than you need or want: chemicals, by-products, things with no nutritional value whatsoever.
 So as a general rule, if it comes in a box – skip it.
 Get back to the basics – fresh produce.
 Again, leafy-green vegetables would be a good choice but so would things like beans (black or pinto, dry or canned – but wash and rinse if they’re canned), other vegetables like squash and the big one – fruit!
 Bananas have potassium, oranges and kiwis have vitamin c.
 You get the point?
 Whole foods closest to their natural forms will be the best for you.